 - For Arson Resulting in Injury that causes bodily harm, you will be charged with a first-degree misdemeanor, and, if found guilty, could face up to one year in prison, and a fine as large as $500, and

 - For Arson Resulting in Injury that causes great bodily harm, permanent disfigurement or a permanent disability, you could be charged with a second-degree felony, and, if found guilty, could face up to fifteen years in prison and a fine as large as $10,0000.

 - If you are found guilty of Arson Resulting in Injury, and you have prior convictions of any combination of two or more felonies in the state of Florida, you are subject to enhanced penalties or a mandatory minimum prison term under Florida Statutes, Section 775.084.

 Defenses to Charges of Arson Resulting in Injury

 While your Florida criminal defense attorney will tailor your defense to the specific facts of your case, some of the more common defenses to the crime of Arson Resulting in Injury include:

 - Actual innocence—you did not commit the crime, you have an alibi, or if you were identified by another person, it is a case of mistaken identity, or

 - The fire was not set deliberately, rather it was an accident.

-If you have been charged with Arson Resulting in Injury, it is important that you immediately contact an experienced Florida criminal defense attorney from The Law Place.
+If you have been charged with Arson Resulting in Injury, it is important that you immediately contact an experienced Sarasota criminal defense attorney from The Law Place.
 Our attorneys will be the advocate in your corner, fighting hard for your rights and your future.
 Call 941-444-4444 today or contact us on the web.